High Holy Days: Rosh Hashanah

 Rosh Hashanah (ראש השנה "Beginning of the Year") is the Jewish New Year, and falls on the first and second days of the Jewish month of Tishrei (September/October).
 The Mishnah, the core work of the Jewish Oral Torah, sets this day aside as the new year for calculating calendar years and sabbatical and jubilee years.

 Rabbinic literature describes this day as a day of judgment.
 God is sometimes referred to as the "Ancient of Days."
 Some descriptions depict God as sitting upon a throne, while books containing the deeds of all humanity are opened before Him.

 Prayer services are longer than on a regular shabbat or other Jewish holidays, and include (on weekdays) the blowing of the shofar.
 On the afternoon of the first (or the second, if the first was Saturday) day, the ritual tashlikh is performed, in which sins are "cast" into open water, such as a river, sea, or lake.

 The Ten Days of Repentance

 The "ten days of repentance" or "the days of awe" include Rosh Hashanah, Yom Kippur and the days in between, during which time Jews should meditate on the subject of the holidays and ask for forgiveness from anyone they have wronged.
-They include the Fast of Gedaliah, on the third day of Tishri, and Shabbat Shuvah, which is the Shabbat between Rosh Hashanah and Yom Kippur.
+They include the Fast of Gedalia, on the third day of Tishrei, and Shabbat Shuvah, which is the Shabbat between Rosh Hashanah and Yom Kippur.

 Shabbat Shuvah has a special Haftarah that begins Shuvah Yisrael (come back, oh Israel), hence the name of that Shabbat.
 Traditionally the rabbi gives a long sermon on that day.

 It is held that, while judgment on each person is pronounced on Rosh Hashanah, it is not made absolute until Yom Kippur.
 The Ten Days are therefore an opportunity to mend one's ways in order to alter the judgment in one's favor.